From KISS to this…

 KISS ex-drummer Peter Criss started recording his second solo album, Out Of Control, before he was officially out of KISS (March 1980, officially fired from KISS in May 1980), and it is the fame of his former band that is the sole problem behind this watery album’s seeming lack of direction.
 It almost hits the mark, if only Criss knew what mark he was missing.

 Coming from a background of jazz/r&b, Peter Criss (born George Peter John Criscuola) somehow gelled with the New York hard rockers KISS and helped forge their brand of iconic cock rock in the mid-70s.
 Unfortunately for Criss, KISS became the biggest band in the world for a short period in the late ‘70s.
-That leaves an indelible stamp on each member of the band.
+That leaves an indelible stamp, rightly or wrongly, on each member of the band.
 Criss’s first solo outing (Peter Criss, 1978, released while still with the fearsome foursome) proved that any departure from the driving animal rock of his parent project would be met with curious dismay if not outright failure; laden with ballads, soul and samba, his album sold the least of the four hard-rocking Solo Albums released by KISS simultaneously as a superhero stunt gone slightly awry.